 Notice about confidentiality of personal and health information: Blue Shield protects the privacy of individually-identifiable personal information, including protected health information.
 Individually-identifiable personal information includes health, financial, and/or demographic information - such as name, address, and Social Security number.
-Blue Shield will not disclose this information without authorization, except as permitted or required by law.
+Blue Shield will not disclose this information without authorization, except as permitted or required by state or federal law.